-If you have got a wedding to plan for the summer, you are probably already drowning under all of the planning and organization that you need to do.
-There’s no denying that getting prepared for your big day can be extremely stressful!
+If you have got a wedding to plan for the summer, you are probably already drowning under in the planning and organization that you need to do.
+There’s no denying that getting prepared for your big day can be very stressful!
 Most of the stress comes from needing to follow certain traditions and trying to live up to people’s expectations.
-You might even have exceptionally high expectations yourself that you are finding it hard to live up to!
+You might even have high expectations that you are finding hard to live up to.

 But it’s best to clear your head of what you are expected to do and what society deems makes a good wedding.
 After all, it’s your big day and it should be exactly how you want it, regardless of what anyone other than your partner thinks.

 There are still a few rules that society think we need to obey in order to have a proper wedding.
 But, if you ask me, the best thing about getting married in a modern society is that you can break these old-fashioned rules especially if it helps make your wedding perfect.
 Here are the rules that it’s OK to break.